-Wake on LAN (WOL) is a standard that allows your PC/Phone to turn on a computer via a local network or internet.
+Wake-On-LAN (WOL) is a protocol standard that allows your PC/Smartphone to turn on a computer via your local network or the Internet.

-Firstly, You have to connect VIM2 with LAN and get the ethernet MAC address.
+Firstly, you have to connect VIM2 to your LAN, then get the Ethernet MAC address.

-Unlucky, If the sticker was lost. you can following below steps to get it.
+If the sticker has peeled-off, you can use following steps to get the MAC Address.

 2) On Android, you can get it from Settings->More Settings->About->Status menu.